1. Academic Validation

 Abstract

 APOBEC3A is a cytidine deaminase driving mutagenesis in tumors.
 While APOBEC3A-induced mutations are common, APOBEC3A expression is rarely detected in Cancer cells.
 This discrepancy suggests a tightly controlled process to regulate episodic APOBEC3A expression in tumors.
 In this study, we find that both viral Infection and genotoxic stress transiently up-regulate APOBEC3A and pro-inflammatory genes using two distinct mechanisms.
 First, we demonstrate that STAT2 promotes APOBEC3A expression in response to foreign nucleic acid via a RIG-I, MAVS, IRF3, and IFN-mediated signaling pathway.
-Second, we show that DNA damage and DNA replication stress trigger a NF-κB (p65/IkBα)-dependent response to induce expression of APOBEC3A and other innate immune genes, independently of DNA or RNA sensing Pattern Recognition Receptors and the IFN-signaling response.
+Second, we show that DNA damage and DNA replication stress trigger a NF-κB (p65/IkBα)-dependent response to induce expression of APOBEC3A and Other innate immune genes, independently of DNA or RNA sensing Pattern Recognition Receptors and the IFN-signaling response.
 These results not only reveal the mechanisms by which tumors could episodically up-regulate APOBEC3A but also highlight an alternative route to stimulate the immune response after DNA damage independently of cGAS/STING or RIG-I/MAVS.

 Figures